Manufacture Fun Shapes

 My kid immediately mixed the two colors so now we have an indeterminate shade of purplish orange.
 He played with it every day for at least half an hour, so we’ve definitely gotten our five dollars out of it.

 I had a similar Play-Doh set as a child and I loved making the different shapes of dough strings.
 Mine had a tube instead of the press, and the press definitely works much easier.
 It may not be simpler to clean, as dough gets into all the tiny hard to reach cracks, including the feet of the press’s base.
 The amount of joy it brings to my child far exceeds the effort required to clean it, especially since I can always leave the bits to dry out and eventually run out of dough.
-You can also get a deluxe fun factory set that comes with a higher price tag as well as six containers of dough, shape cutters, stamps, and a rolling pin.
+You can also get a deluxe fun factory set on Amazon that comes with a higher price tag as well as six containers of dough, shape cutters, stamps, and a rolling pin.